 \end{enumerate} Then

-is a weak solution of the steady Euler system \eqref{1-1} with a contact discontinuity on the line $ x_2=0 $, which will be called the background solution in this paper.
-This paper is going to establish the structural stability of this background solution under the perturbations of suitable boundary conditions on the entrance and exit and the upper and lower nozzle walls.
+with a contact discontinuity on the line $ x_2=0 $ satisfy the steady Euler system \eqref{1-1} in the sense of weak solution, which will be called the background solutions in this paper.
+This paper is going to establish the structural stability of these background solutions under the perturbations of suitable boundary conditions on the entrance and exit and the upper and lower nozzle walls.
 The two-dimensional finitely long curved nozzle $ \Omega $ (Fig 2) is described by